alekal1/dictionary-app-frontend/README.md

 ### Step 2: Pre-run the appication

-First of all, open the terminal and type `npm i` for dependency installation.
+First of all, open the terminal (make sure that you are in the right package!) and type `npm i or yarn install` for dependency installation.
 It will take some time to install all the dependencies.

 ### Step 3: Run the application